evanlucas/EasyNotify/README.md

 - If EasyNotify cannot find the image, the notification will still be shown, but with no image...

 ### Feel free to use it in projects or whatever

+### Thanks:

+- DHowett (for theos)
+- saurik (for, well, a lot like Cydia, substrate, veency, cycript, and all of his others)
+- All other iOS developers